Forceu/barcodebuddy-documentation/docs/_build/html/_sources/usage.rst.txt

 Using a 3rd party mobile app
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 Although we have not released an app (yet), you can use the `Android app QR & Barcode Scanner <https://play.google.com/store/apps/details?id=com.scanner.kataykin.icamesscaner.free>`_ and point it to the index.php file.
-BarcodeBuddy supports the ``text`` GET variable that is used by the app since version 1.4.1.0.
+Barcode Buddy supports the ``text`` GET variable that is used by the app since version 1.4.1.0.

 Web UI: Settings menu